 Storytellers on TED Talks

 TED talks are full of inspiring storytellers and stories that reall make us feel.
-Below is a playlist of three of our recent favourites:
+Below are three of our favourites:

 Our programme designer and course leader Justin McCarron looks at Resilience – what it is, and how it could benefit your team… > Read more